-A student at Boldon School could be identified as having SEND if they are making less than expected progress given their age and individual circumstances which can be characterised by any one of the following: Being significantly slower than that of their peers starting from the same baseline Failing to match or better their previous level of progress Failing to close the attainment gap between them and their peers Widening the attainment gap Needing to make additional progress with wider development or social needs in order to make a successful transition to adult life.
+A student at Baldan Cabaal and day identified as begins CEND if they are well in least the control of A student at Boldon School could be identified as having SEND if they are making less than expected progress given their age and individual circumstances which can be characterised by any one of the following: Being significantly slower than that of their peers starting from the same baseline Failing to match or better their previous level of progress Failing to close the attainment gap between them and their peers Widening the attainment gap Needing to make additional progress with wider development or social needs in order to make a successful transition to adult life.
 Where students require further special educational provision to achieve desired outcomes, assessments are made to determine whether it can be provided by the school's core offer of Student Support or whether something different or additional is required through an Education, Health and Care assessment.
-Within school, special educational provision is assessed and provided predominantly through the Learning Support Faculty, led by the SENDCo.
+Within school, special educational provision is assessed and provided predominantly through the Learning Support Team, led by the SENDCo.
 When a student is identified as requiring further special educational provision, both students and parents/carers are notified and involved in decisions about their support; from identification and assessment to outcomes of additional learning needs.
 The student is added to the school's Additional Needs Register and positive and constructive relationships are made through regular communication face-to-face, over the telephone and/or via email.
-SEND POLICY AND PROVISIONS Boldon School's SEND Policy is available on the school website. ( www.boldonschool.com ) In accordance with the SEND Code of Practice 2015, where a student is identified as having SEND, action is taken to remove barriers to learning and effective special educational provision is put in place.
+SEND POLICY AND PROVISIONS Boldon School's SEND Policy is available on the school website. (www.boldonschool.com) In accordance with the SEND Code of Practice 2015, where a student is identified as having SEND, action is taken to remove barriers to learning and effective special educational provision is put in place.